-Only holders of record of the Company's Class A common stock and Class D common stock at the close of business on April 24, 2023, the record date for the Meeting, are entitled to notice of, and to vote at, the Meeting.
-As of May 8, 2023, we had 27,694,332 shares of Class A common stock and 144,399,037 shares of Class D common stock outstanding.
-Each share of Class A common stock is entitled to one vote at the Meeting.
+Only holders of record of the Company's Class A common stock, Class B common stock and Class D common stock at the close of business on the Record Date for the Meeting, are entitled to notice of, and to vote at, the Meeting.
+As of April 19, 2024, we had 28,386,505 shares of Class A common stock outstanding, representing 28,386,505 votes, 71,500,000 shares of Class B common stock outstanding, representing 71,500,000 votes and 72,899,037 shares of Class D common stock outstanding, representing 364,495,185 votes.
+Each share of Class A common stock and Class B common stock is entitled to one vote at the Meeting.
 Each share of Class D common stock is entitled to five votes at the Meeting.
 If your shares are registered in your name, you are a stockholder of record.
 If your shares are held in the name of your broker, bank or another holder of record, these shares are held in "street name."